Samrude1/Vault-of-Shadows/README.md

 2. Use **WASD** or **arrow keys** to move your character (@)
 3. Use **Q, E, Z, C** for diagonal movement
 4. Press **Space** to wait/skip a turn
+5. Press **B** when standing on a shop (& symbol) to buy items
-5. Walk into monsters to attack them
+6. Walk into monsters to attack them
-6. Walk over items to automatically pick them up
+7. Walk over items to automatically pick them up
-7. Manage your hunger by eating food (% symbol)
+8. Manage your hunger by eating food (% symbol)
-8. Use stairs down (>) to descend deeper into the dungeon
+9. Use stairs down (>) to descend deeper into the dungeon
-9. Use stairs up (<) to ascend to previous levels
+10. Use stairs up (<) to ascend to previous levels
-10. Find the **Amulet of Yendor** on level 5
+11. Find the **Amulet of Yendor** on level 5
-11. Return to level 1 with the Amulet to win!
+12. Return to level 1 with the Amulet to win!

 ### Controls